Region overview

 What stands out

-East of England works more like a set of smaller local grammar-school areas than one single admissions market.
-The best-known groups sit around Essex, Southend-on-Sea, Chelmsford, and Colchester.
+East of England contains smaller grammar-school areas rather than one admissions market.
+The largest groups sit around Essex, Southend-on-Sea, Chelmsford, and Colchester.

 The area includes boys' schools, girls' schools, and one co-ed option.
 East of England does not sit on one single test route.
 Across the wider area you see a mix of CSSE, FSCE.
 4 local areas also have a named shared test guide.